gitbls/sdm/README.md

     In addition to the switch value USB, the `--loadlocal` switch also accepts the values `flashled` and `internet`.
 The `flashled` value causes the First Boot process to flash the green Pi LED with progress indicators.
 See the LED Flashing section below for details.
 The `internet` value causes First Boot to check that the Pi has Internet access.
 If there is no internet access, First Boot will restart the load from USB process.

+* `--loadlocal wifi` &mdash; Starts a WiFi Captive Portal to obtain and test the WiFi Credentials during the First Boot.
+See the Captive Portal section below for details.
+The *flashled* and *internet* options are not supported with `--loadlocal wifi`.
 * `--locale` *localename* &mdash; The locale is specified just as you'd set it in raspi-config.
 For example, in the USA, one might use en_US.UTF-8, and in the UK en_UK.UTF-8.
 See /usr/share/i18n/SUPPORTED for a complete locale list.
 * `--noextend` &mdash; Do not extend the IMG file at all
 * `--norestart` or `--noreboot` &mdash; Do not restart the system after the First Boot.
 This is useful if you set `--restart` when you build the image, but want to disable the automatic restart for a particular SD Card when you burn it.